Mark Hopkinson: Planning

 It was during the next four months that Hopkinson asked Mike Hickey about various ideas to either kill William Roitz or Vincent Vehar.
 Hopkinson promised Hickey $2,000 plus expenses and help in covering up the Wyckhuyse murder, if he would take care of one of these two men.
 Hopkinson and Hickey made several trips to various locations in the area in order to plan how the murder should be executed.
 Finally, by the end of July, Hopkinson had concluded that it was Vehar who should be killed and that the best way to do it was to toss a bomb through a basement window of the Vehar home.

 Hopkinson received notice during the first week in August that he would be deposed by Vehar in connection with the Sewer Board's lawsuit on August 9, 1977.
 On Saturday, August 6, when Hopkinson saw Hickey at approximately 6:00 P.M., he ordered him to bomb the Vehar home that night.
 Hickey then went to the local bar where he stayed until approximately 1:30 a.m.
 He was then driven out into the country for a liaison with a woman whom he had met at the bar.
-Afterwards, he returned to the bar at approximately 2:30 A.M. in order to pick up his vehicle.
-Very drunk he drove home; once there, he discovered that the girl friend with whom he lived had not returned.
-He then finally decided to go do the job as Hopkinson had demanded.
+Afterwards, Hickey returned to the bar at approximately 2:30 A.M. in order to pick up his vehicle.
+Very drunk he drove home; once there, he discovered that the girlfriend with whom he lived had not returned.
+Hickey then finally decided to go do the job as Hopkinson had demanded.

 The murder of the Vehars

-He was seen by a highway patrolman who was investigating an accident on the Interstate heading toward Evanston, approximately 30 miles (50 km) away, at 2:45 a.m.
+Hickey was seen by a highway patrolman who was investigating an accident on the Interstate heading toward Evanston, approximately 30 miles (50 km) away, at 2:45 a.m.
 He arrived in Evanston and examined the Vehar home.
 After making sure it was safe, he threw the bomb in the basement window and departed.
 At approximately 3:35 a.m., the bomb went off, destroying the Vehar house and killing Vincent Vehar, his wife Beverly, and his son John.
+Another son, Tony, was injured in the blast but survived.
 On his way back to the Valley, Hickey picked up a hitchhiker.
 The hitchhiker testified that this must have occurred sometime between 3:30 and 4:00 a.m.
-Around 4:30 a.m., Hickey found his girl friend and they returned home.
+Around 4:30 a.m., Hickey found his girlfriend and they returned home.

 After the Vehar bombing, Hopkinson decided it would be a good idea if he and Hickey were not seen together.
-As a result, Hickey saw very little of Hopkinson and was never paid the $2,000 that had been agreed upon.
+As a result, Hickey rarely saw Hopkinson and was never paid the $2,000 that had been agreed upon.